 - A record of academic and scholarly achievement sufficient to earn the respect of the academic community

-- Demonstrated commitment to promoting diversity and inclusivity
+- Demonstrated commitment to promoting diversity, equity, inclusion, and social justice.

 - Prior experience with collective bargaining in a college environment is preferred (but not required)